The Death and Resurrection of

 Unexpected Metaphors for God

-The Bible is packed with a vast range of metaphors for God, only a few of which are used in Christianity.
+The Bible is packed with metaphors for God, only a few of which are used in church.
 Author Lauren Winner explains how engaging overlooked divine metaphors can open up new avenues for spiritual growth.

 Gregory C. Ellison, II

 A Picture of an Activist?

 Reflecting on protests in Ferguson and the work of Howard Thurman, Gregory Ellison probes questions about identity, vocation, and how Christians can fight for freedom in authentic ways.